AndieDrew/travel-tracker/README.md

 4. npm install in this directory as well
 5. npm start in both directories
 6. enter this in your browser: http://localhost:8080/
+7. To login, type traveler50 into username and travel2020 into password.
+8. You can login as any user 1-50 by replacing the 50 in traveler50 with any number between 1-50 representing different users.
+9. You can look at all your trips, and check the price of a potential trip before you book it.

 ### Technologies used:
 * Javascript